 What Is A FIFA (writ of fieri facias) and How Can I Get Rid Of It in Bankruptcy?

 If you ignore the Fi Fa on your house, it will accrue interest at the judgment rate.
+In other words, the monstrous octopus will grow larger.
 Whenever you sell your house, the Fi Fa will have to be paid before ownership can transfer to another person.

 Why would anyone want to wait until the creditor obtains a judgment against you before you consider bankruptcy?
 Even though its never too late to file bankruptcy, why not take care of the problem before a Fi Fa is issued against you?